Ivy Tech Community College welcomes your involvement in the campus community with a variety of organizations from which to choose.

 The Odeon Society is Ivy Tech's student drama club.
 We produce on-campus student theater productions and aim to give students varied theater experiences.
 Members have a broad range of ways to get involved, from planning, organizing, and publicizing events to acting in productions or working backstage in various technical theater positions.

-Advisor: Scott Luter; Student President: Chris Kirkpatrick
+Advisor: Scott Luter; Student President: Anne de Boer

 We provide an opportunity for women to discuss issues and concerns and to help address those concerns through community involvement.